AbdielWillyar/Signal-Processing/C19 Cough Identification/Readme.md

+This is not research on my thesis.
+Just a project I'm trying to make.

 The data used to build this model is taken from the following link https://github.com/virufy/virufy-covid.
 Thanks to virufy who can provide this data.
 This data is initially in mp3 format and then converted into wav format.